liberland/docs/blockchain/for-companies/how-to-run-liberland-company.md

 ![wallet_selector_list](../media/wallet-selector-list.png)

-After selecting an account, ensure to update your identity details, including your display name and contact information on your profile page.
+After selecting an account, ensure it has at least 2 LLD to exist on-chain and update your identity details, including your display name and contact information on your profile page.
 This step is crucial as it enables others to easily transfer tokens to your address by searching for your display name through the wallet at [blockchain.liberland.org](blockchain.liberland.org).
-TODO UPDATE PROFILE LINK
-TODO SEND TOKENS BY DISPLAY NAME PICTURE

 ### Choose company type

 There are 4 main company types to consider, depending on your business needs and risk tolerance.

+#### Dormant company
+Dormant companies indicate intention to do business in Liberland 'later', for example after international recognition.
+This gives bragging rights and contributes to the legitimacy of Liberland, but is otherwise useless.
+They pose no risk at all, and have no requirements except filling out the form and mentioning it is a dormant company.

 #### "Goodboi" subsidiary company
 The "goodboi" company structure is the one that assumes a hostile institution from another country is looking into your activity in Liberland, and attempts to be maximally compliant in the case your country of residence assumes the non-existence of your Liberland company.
+It is the least useful but also least risky form of a Liberland company.

 The benefits of a "Goodboi" company are a less regulated business environment, access to Liberland clients, markets, and justice system, as well as bragging rights